milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy/merchants.md

 What information we collect about you and why

 We collect personal information when you sign up for Shopify, when you use our platform, or when you otherwise provide us information.
-We may also use third party service providers (like Sift) to help us review accounts for fraud or other concerns.
-In general we need this information for you to be able to use our platform.
+We may also use third party service providers (like Sift), for example to help us review accounts for fraud or other concerns.
+In general we need information about you for you to be able to use our platform.
+We process your personal data in order to perform our contract with you or because it is in our legitimate interests to maintain our business relationship, prevent risk and fraud, provide effective services to you, improve our products and services, and to be responsive to you.
+In some cases, we only process your personal information with your consent.

 What we collect	How we use it